Bepannah: Six months later

-Zoya is a successful entrepreneur, while Aditya remains in Paris.
+Zoya is a successful entrepreneur.
 Sakshi is being held hostage by Anjana.
 Zoya supports Noor and Arjun when she finds out about their feelings.
-When Aditya returns, he finds Zoya a more confident and assertive version of herself while he himself has grown quieter.
+When Aditya returns from Paris, he finds Zoya a more confident and assertive version of herself while he himself has grown quieter.
 Their friendship blooms as they begin spending time together.
-Aditya feels new emotions arising in his heart for Zoya.
-He ignores them at first but later accepts that he has fallen in love with her.
+Aditya realizes that he has fallen in love with Zoya.

 When Aditya decides to confess to Zoya, he gets to know about her suitor Arshad Habib.
 Aditya gets jealous on seeing Zoya spend time with him.
-Sakshi is aware about Anjana being Pooja and Yash's murderer and warns her of the fact.
+Sakshi is aware about Anjana being Pooja and Yash's murderer.
 Afraid of getting exposed, Anjana pushes Sakshi off a cliff.
-Differences arise between Arjun and Noor.
 Aditya confesses his love to Zoya, but she misunderstands him.

 Amidst the confusion, Zoya agrees to marry Arshad.
 Aditya confronts her and asks her to listen to her heart.
-Zoya remains obstinate but his words continue to linger in her mind.
-She tries faking a smile but realizes she is genuinely not happy.
-Zoya reminisces her moments with Aditya on her wedding day.
-She accepts her feelings for him, but Waseem breaks ties with her.
-Aditya proposes Zoya and the two get married, promising to always love, trust and stand by each other.
+Zoya remains obstinate but realizes she is not happy.
+On her wedding day, she accepts her feelings for Aditya, and her father Waseem breaks ties with her.
+Aditya and Zoya get married.

-Zoya starts getting anonymous messages and calls threatening her from Kalpana Dadeech.
+Zoya starts getting threatening messages and calls from Kalpana Dadeech.
 She brings out the truth about Rajveer being Harshvardhan's son and reveals his past where her daughter Pallavi was pregnant with Rajveer but Harshvardhan, unaware of it, had married Anjana.
-Heartbroken and shattered, Pallavi had committed suicide.
+Heartbroken, Pallavi had committed suicide.
 Rajveer and Kalpana kill Harshvardhan to avenge Pallavi's death and frame Aditya, who is found unconscious near Harshvardhan's body, holding the knife.
-Anjana goes in shock and Arjun leaves the house.
 Rajveer causes misunderstandings between Aditya and Zoya.
 The two, broken and helpless, go their separate ways.

 One year later

 Aditya has taken over Hooda and Associates.
 Anjana is mentally unstable and kept under supervision.
 Zoya having studied clinical psychology, gets an internship in the same hospital Anjana is admitted in.
-Aditya and Zoya miss each other and reminisce the love they shared.
-Noor bumps into Arjun in Delhi.
-They try to resist one another, but fail.
-Aditya and Zoya come face to face.
-They try to ignore their feelings and act cold towards each other.
+Aditya and Zoya miss each other.
+When they come face to face, they try to ignore their feelings but eventually reconcile.

-Eventually, unable to control their emotions anymore, Aditya and Zoya reconcile.
-Arjun reaches Mussoorie and confesses his love for Noor.
-Anjana recalls everything and owns up about killing Pooja, Yash and Sakshi.
+Arjun confesses his love for Noor.
+Anjana owns up about killing Pooja, Yash and Sakshi.
 She asks Aditya and Zoya to forgive her and is arrested.
 Aditya breaks down in disbelief.
 Zoya comforts him and the two embrace.
 Arjun and Noor get married and Aditya, Zoya, Arjun, Noor, Roshnaq and Waseem pose for a photograph.